PlanetLab Visualizer

 9. Ability to develop your own experiment logic using Java

-The Visualizer lets you deploy your own written experiment program to the nodes of your slice.
-It allows you to run this program on the nodes and through RPC you can collect the results or check the current state of your software.
+The Visualizer lets you deploy your own written experiment software to the nodes of your slice.
+It allows you to run this software on the nodes and through RPC you can collect the results or check the current state of your software.
 The default experiment software

 is located in the deployDir/PlanetLabClient.